 Washington, like many states, has a very humane statute of limitations.
 Even if the abuse happened decades ago, it may still be possible to bring a claim.
 If you suffered abuse even many years ago, your case or the case of your loved one will be handled with compassion and discretion.

-Kirk has also helped victims of violent crimes for decades, handling thousands of cases involving violent crimes throughout his career as a prosecutor.
+Kirk has also helped victims as a Seattle sex crime lawyer of violent crimes for decades, handling thousands of cases involving violent crimes throughout his career as a prosecutor.
 He helps victims of violent crimes like an assault or domestic violence navigate both the criminal and the civil legal system before just compensation and justice may be achieved.

 It may be possible for victims of crimes to sue the government if a person was injured or attacked due to government failures or negligence.
 It is also possible to sue establishments such as malls, bars or restaurants that may have allowed the attacks to happen through their negligence in security or hiring.
 Finally, it may also be possible to sue the perpetrator directly.